ManulaUluwatta/flaskEcommerceApp/README.md

     There are different sections on the web application.
 You can read search products by filtering category vice, if you are an admin, you can add products into the system.

-# CS50 Final Project - E-commerce App:
+## CS50 Final Project - E-commerce App:
 The project is a web application, where the customer buys their goods.
 In this project, I implement so many functions.
-Such as:
+Such as,
     - Registering users
     - Adding products,
     - Removing products,